Schedule Today:

 There are several common reasons that an estate executor may object to a creditor claim.
 These include the following:

-• The claim was not filed by the correct date. - Depending on the method of notification, a creditor has up to 30 days or 3 months to file a claim against the estate.
-However, if the creditor did not receive notice, they have up to 2 years after the descendant's death to file.
-A source of dispute may be whether a creditor received a notice and subsequently the timeframe in which they had to file their claim.
+• The claim was not filed by the correct date.
+Depending on the method of notification, a creditor has up to 30 days or three months to file a claim against the estate.
+However, if the creditor did not receive notice, they have up to two years after the decedent's death to file.
+A source of dispute may be whether a creditor received a notice and, subsequently, the timeframe in which they had to file their claim.

 • The claim includes charges that the creditor is not entitled to.
 These can include late fees and interest.